The concept of dying from arrhythmias was first considered by Hippocrates was who quoted as saying:

 Leads come in two varieties – active or passive.
 Active leads come equipped with small screws which are used to secure them into the myocardium and increase stability.
 However, in older people, this increases the risk of perforation – passive leads do not have a screw on the end and are wedged into the trabeculae in the right ventricle (they are therefore more likely to displace).

 How do you implant a pacemaker?

-Blue = typical incision for planned subclavian approach parallel to the clavicle (drawn in black)
+This is the typical incision made for a planned subclavian approach parallel to the clavicle (drawn in black).

-Red = typical incision for a planned cephalic approach in deltopectoral groove
+This is the typical incision for a planned cephalic approach in the deltopectoral groove.